1899 (TV series)

-1899 is a multilingual German period mystery-science fiction television series created by Jantje Friese and Baran bo Odar.
-It premiered on Netflix on 17 November 2022 and received generally favorable reviews.
+1899 is a multilingual German mystery science fiction television series created by Jantje Friese and Baran bo Odar.
+It premiered on Netflix in November 2022 and received generally favourable reviews.
 The series was cancelled in January 2023.

 Premise

-Set in 1899, the series follows a group of European emigrants travelling from Southampton, UK on a steamship named Kerberos to start new lives in New York City, US.
+Set in 1899, the series follows a group of European emigrants travelling from Southampton, UK on a steamship named Kerberos to start new lives in New York City.